PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 The pairs of endpoint directions for each axis are outlined here with sign examples involving a :ref:`perceptual_shape` traced out in the given direction.
 The axis system also applies for sign components outside of movement, so these examples are only meant to clearly display what is meant by each direction label.
 See the section below on :ref:`applying the spatial system in context<dynamic_examples>` for examples that include this system in terms of location and orientation.

-Keep in mind that it is possible to select only the axis itself without a specific direction wherever a selection for an axis or direction applies in the program.
+Keep in mind that it is possible to select only the axis itself without a specific endpoint direction wherever a selection for an axis or direction applies in the program.
 The directions for the vertical and sagittal axes are consistent wherever they appear.

 * **Vertical axis**